FhenixProtocol/fhenix-docs/docs/devdocs/Setting Up Your Environment/Hardhat.md

 pnpm localfhenix:start
 ```

-This will start a LocalFhenix instance in a docker container, managed by the `fhenix-hardhat-docker` plugin for Hardhat.
+This will start a LocalFhenix instance in a docker container, managed by the `fhenix-Hardhat-docker` plugin for Hardhat.
-If this worked you should see a `LocalFhenix started` message in your console.
+If this worked you should see a `LocalFhenix started!` message in your console.

-You've now officially created a LocalFhenix testnet. 🎉
+You've now officially set up a LocalFhenix testnet!. 🎉

 After you're done, you can stop the LocalFhenix instance with: